Network and data cabling

 Supports 1Gbps, 2.5Gbps and 5Gbps data transfer (up to 250MHz).
 Cat6 can also support 10Gbps up to 55 metres.

 The Positive: Greater performance than Cat5e, less cross talk & interference.
-Recenlty rated at 2.5Gbps and 5Gbps
+Recenlty rated at 2.5Gbps and 5Gbps up to 90 metres

 The Negative: Higher costs, limited 10Gbps connection.